-Many of the companies entrusted with our goods for delivery used text messages to keep us informed of the attempted deliveries.
-Unfortunately, not all of the text messages we received were be genuine.
-Scam text messages are not a new threat to us – they have been with us for many years, but the global pandemic has led to a whole new level of scams in the form of smishing.
+Many companies that deliver goods use text messages to keep consumers informed of attempted deliveries.
+Unfortunately, not all the text messages will be genuine.
+Scam text messages are not a new threat – they have been with us for many years, but recently a new level of scams have risen in the form of smishing.

 It isn’t just delivery companies that have been targeted.
 Fraudsters have adapted their business models, understanding that quantity rather than quality is the way forward.
-Fraudsters have bombarded us with requests for payment for undelivered parcels, and fines for social media transgressions.
+Fraudsters have bombarded consumers with requests for payment for undelivered parcels, and fines for social media transgressions.
 They have even jumped to exploit Covid testing, vaccination queues and all such variants.
-Many of the texts are poorly written with spelling and grammatical errors, whilst some just use URLs that are clearly not right.
-Those scammers are reliant on the less clued up recipients not checking or realizing what they are doing.
+Many of the texts are poorly written with spelling and grammatical errors, while some use URLs that are clearly not right.
+Those scammers are reliant on the less informed recipients, who may not realize what they are doing.

-The motivation for the fraudsters attacking through smishing scams is always financial gain.
-Even if by following a URL there is no request for payment or money, the chances are that somewhere, someone will profit from your action.
-That may be simply confirming that the mobile number is genuine and can be sold on to another fraudster, or that there has been a download of malware onto the recipients computer or mobile device.
+The motivation for the fraudsters who attack through smishing scams is financial gain.
+Even if there is no request for payment or money, the chances are that somewhere, someone will profit from the action.
+That may be simply confirming that the mobile number is genuine and can be sold to another fraudster, or that there has been a download of malware onto the recipient’s computer or mobile device.
 This in turn could be used to gain resalable or reusable personal and financial information.
-In worst case scenarios amidst the global pandemic, personal medical information could be shared.
+In worst case scenarios, personal medical information could be shared.
 If shared, this is incredibly valuable to fraudsters.

 Technology has made it far too easy for fraudsters to develop smishing scams.
 Earlier in 2021 police in Manchester, United Kingdom, raided a hotel room and arrested a man in possession of equipment used to send over 26,000 text messages in a single day.
 In the messages, he claimed to be from a well-known logistics firm, and asked for payment to re-arrange a delivery.
-These such text scams have been on the rise in recent months.
-Fraudsters attempt the tactic of asking for a small payment (usually under $2) in the hopes that it will not raise any concerns.
+This type of text scam has been on the rise in recent months.
+Fraudsters ask for a small payment, usually under $2, in the hopes that it will not raise any concerns.
 However, the small payment is only the start of a bigger scam, as the fraudsters then have personal and financial information they can exploit even further.

-Not only did the arrested individual have the equipment capable of creating the fraudulent text messages, he had 44,000 mobile phone numbers ready for more smishing scams.
-Whilst this was a major success for the police, it remains to be only the tip of the iceberg.
-There are likely still hundreds of similar individuals throughout the country operating similar operations, creating havoc on a daily basis.
+Not only did the arrested individual have equipment capable of creating the fraudulent text messages, but he also had 44,000 mobile phone numbers ready for more smishing scams.
+While this was a major success for the police, it is only the tip of the iceberg.
+There are likely still hundreds of similar individuals operating similar operations, creating havoc on a daily basis.

-For logistics and delivery companies, implementing a brand protection strategy is key to mitigate the reputational damage that smishing scams can cause.
+Implementing a brand protection strategy is key to mitigate the reputational damage that smishing scams can cause.
 Domain names used for smishing tend to have a short shelf life – they are registered and used quickly for one scam before they are either shut down or are “retired” by the fraudsters.
-Therefore implementing an early warning system is vital so that action can be taken before any revenue and reputational damage can be done.
+Therefore, implementing an early warning system is vital so that action can be taken before any revenue or reputational damage can be done.

-OpSec’s Early Warning System (EWS) is a proprietary prevention measure that brand holders can take that will alert them to any suspicious looking domain name registrations that features trademarks, brand names and those similar in the last 24 hours.
-In addition, the daily report will also highlight any Secure Sockets Layer (SSL) certificates that have been issued, using the same terms.
+OpSec’s Early Warning System (EWS) is a proprietary prevention measure that alerts brands daily to any suspicious looking domain name registrations that features trademarks, brand names or those similar.
+In addition, the report highlights any Secure Sockets Layer (SSL) certificates that have been issued, using the same terms.

-Once a suspicious domain has been detected and validated as a phishing website (or one that is hosting malware) we use our Fraudcasting capabilities, sharing the details with ISPs, browsers, email providers and security vendors so that they can block the malicious website within minutes, or remove the malicious software if it is in a network environment.
-Whilst the fraudsters may still be able to send the smishing scams, the URLs identified will be blocked, rendering their attempts to steal personal and financial information useless.
+Once a suspicious domain has been detected and validated as a phishing website or one that is hosting malware, OpSec’s fraudcasting system shares the details with ISPs, browsers, email providers and security vendors so they can block the malicious website within minutes, or remove the malicious software if it is in a network environment.
+If fraudsters are able to send the smishing scams, the URLs identified will be blocked, rendering their attempts to steal personal and financial information useless.